Nepal earthquake survivors turn to rebuilding homes and lives

 Charities were dishing out free cooked food and running a small clinic.
 Nepali soldiers helped residents retrieve possessions from broken buildings.

-Now many of Shrestha’s neighbors were turning their thoughts to the future.
+Now many of Shrestha’s neighbours were turning their thoughts to the future.

 “If we can’t rebuild our homes, we’ll be displaced.
 We can’t let that happen,” said Madan Shrestha, 35, a bookseller who is not related to Paru.
 But most Nepalis cannot afford even to demolish their damaged houses, never mind build new ones.